FactorySimPy/FactorySimPy/docs/index.md

 ├── BaseFlowItem(Base Class for components that flow through the systen)
     ├── Item        #Smallest unit of discrete item and it cannot hold other items inside.
-    ├── Pallet      #Entities that store multiple smaller units of items and to pack it as a single unit
+    ├── Pallet      #Entities that can store multiple smaller units of items.

 ```